Studies show that the brain releases feel-good chemicals when performing an act of generosity—a phenomenon psychologists call 'helper's high.'

-A recent Reddit post got netizens reevaluating everything they know about give-and-take and how sometimes being overly helpful might not have the desired effect.
+A Reddit post got people reevaluating everything they know about give-and-take and how sometimes being overly helpful might not have the desired effect.
 A great parenting example shared to the MadeMeSmile subreddit detailed a valuable lesson an individual had learned from their mother on being a good neighbor.
 "I heard my mother asking our neighbor for some salt.
 I asked her why she was asking them as we had salt at home.
 She replied: 'It's because they're always asking us for things; they're poor.
 So I thought I'd ask something small from them so as not to burden them but at the same time make them feel as if we need them too.'" the post read.

 Great article reminding us helping others has a personal positive effect. 💯— UpMore Today Inc. (@upmoretoday) August 10, 2020